 Pearl Hotel offers accommodation in Phuket Town with an outdoor swimming pool, a bar, laundry service, and a shared lounge.
 Free WiFi is available in all areas.

-Rooms are air-conditioning with a seating area has a flat-screen satellite TV, a fridge, and a minibar.
+Rooms are air-conditioning with a seating area that has a flat-screen satellite TV, a fridge, and a minibar.
 Shower facilities, and free toiletries.

 Rating 8.3, Prices start from $125 for a double room